Who decides what’s transphobic?

 Another strategy people use when they are angry but have no arguments is to attack the identity of their opponent.
 A common criticism is that “straight white men” such as Dawkins approach everything with the distance of a privileged academic, and that his opinion is irrelevant and trans people are the only ones who should be heard.
 I honestly think this type of identity politics harms exactly trans people first and foremost.
 One of the most important practices in conflict resolution is exactly to involve an impartial arbitrator that has no skin in the game so that they can analyze the situation from a more neutral perspective and try to rationally find a solution that will please both sides of the dispute.

-Of course, this third-party will always have their own biases, and we can and should question that, and we should give a platform to traditionally oppressed voices.
+Of course, this third-party will always have their own biases, and we can and should question that, and we should definitely make more efforts to give a platform to traditionally oppressed voices.
 But we don’t have to do whatever we’re told just because a self-proclaimed victim is ordering us to do it without providing any real argument.
 Hearing a neutral third-party is important, even if their neutrality is questionable.
 This is literally the role of the judiciary system and there is probably no institution that has contributed so much to the reduction of violence in the world.

 Probably Hobbes got it right when he said that a leviathan, a third party with a monopoly on the use of legitimate use of force in a territory, might be among the biggest violence reduction techniques ever invented.